doonv/bevy_dev_console/README.md

 ![Image of the developer console](doc/console.png)

+> [!WARNING]
-> **Warning:** `bevy_dev_console` is currently in its early development stages.
+> `bevy_dev_console` is currently in its early development stages.
 Expect breaking changes in the near future (especially when using the built-in command parser).
 For this reason its only available as a git package at the moment.

 ## Features